Political Science

 POLS 112: WOMEN IN POLITICS, 3 credit hrs.

 Examination of the role that women play in American politics, the changes in that role over time, and the obstacles yet confronting women who aspire to political careers.
 Analysis of selected contemporary issues of special importance to women in politics.
-May be used as part of Women's Studies Concentration.
+May be used as part of Women's and Gender Studies Concentration.
 Prerequisites: POLS 001 or instructor's consent.

 POLS 113: THE AMERICAN ELECTORAL PROCESS, 3 credit hrs.